 Resources Allocated to Pods Provisioned by Virtual Nodes

-Find out about limits and other factors to consider in the allocation of CPU, memory, and storage resources to pods provisioned by virtual nodes when using Container Engine for Kubernetes (OKE).
+Find out about limits and other factors to consider in the allocation of CPU, memory, and storage resources to pods provisioned by virtual nodes when using Kubernetes Engine (OKE).

 When using virtual nodes, resource allocation is at the pod level (rather than at the worker node level).